ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 tags: htb
 ---

 Obscurity was a super fun box that involved simple reversing and some understanding of cryptography.
-When I first did this box I admit I felt intimidated by the thought of having to do some reversing, but just like all (most) HTB boxes, when you persist and reach the end, you get a super rewarding (and fun!) experience.
+When I first did this box, I felt intimidated by the thought of having to do some reversing.
+But just like all (most) HTB boxes, when you persist and reach the end, you get a super rewarding (and fun!) experience.

 ### Recce